Skip to main content

 Ma'am y'all

 Close family friends are frequently called Aunt or Uncle (plus their first name) by the children and in my family close German friends of my mother's were called Tante plus their first name.
-It's German for Aunt.
+Wanted is German for Aunt.

 In Asian cultures and languages, honorifics are common and this can be a translation challenge.
 If you have a rude character in Asian fiction who fails to use honorifics, they sometimes translate that as someone with a potty mouth because there's no cultural equivalent in English.